 Among our most common and familiar damsels are the 30 species of clownfish (which we’ll discuss in a future entry), plus blue damsels, green chromis, yellowtail damsels, sergeant majors, striped damsels, and dominos.
 Many species look similar enough that referring for instance to “blue damsels” can mean dozens of predominantly blue or bluish species.

-Except for the Atlantic Garibaldi (Hypsypops rubicundus) which can grow to 12 inches, as most damsels grow no larger than three inches.
+Except for the Atlantic Garibaldi (Hypsypops rubicundus) which can grow to 12 inches, most damsels grow no larger than three inches and sell for under PHP50 or 1USD.
 In shape and habits, they’re like the familiar freshwater cichlids.
 Most have forked tails, two anal spines, plus a single nostril on each side.
 To many people, they resemble smaller and more colourful tilapia.

 Most damsels are what are called demersal or bottom-hugging fish, lording over a patch of coral or rock, grazing on algae, or hunting for tasty invertebrates skulking in crevices.
 Species like the Blue Green Chromis (Chromis viridis) form large shoals above corals and snap up drifting plankton.
 The rarest species like the Freshwater Demoiselle (Neopomacentrus taeniurus) can even survive in full freshwater!

 Pretty as they are, damsels are rarely given a second look by divers, often eclipsed in the wild by larger and more uniquely-patterned fish like angelfish, butterflyfish and triggerfish.
 Though especially colourful when young, some also literally turn old and grey after a few years, even in the wild.